 Min(INonce,PNonce) || Max(INonce,PNonce))

 where X = 256 + TK_bits.
 The value of TK_bits is cipher-suite dependent and is defined in Table 11-4 (Cipher suite key lengths).
 The Min and Max operations for IEEE 802 addresses are with the address converted to a positive integer treating the first transmitted octet as the most significant octet of the integer.
-The Min and Max operations for nonces are with the nonces treated as positive integers converted as specified in 8.2.2 (Conventions).
+For theMin and Max operations nonces are encodedas specified in 8.2.2 (Conventions).

 Instruct the editor to modify section 11.10.1 as indicated: